jbrudvik/character-count/README.md

 - Click extension button to start showing number of characters in selections
 - Select text (with mouse or keyboard) to see the number of characters
 - Quickly view the number of characters on an entire page using keyboard shortcut (OS X: CMD-a, Windows: CTRL-a)
 - Click extension button to stop showing number of characters in selections.
-The ESC key can also be used.
+The ESC key can also be used to deactivate.

 ## Development